 They introduced the 1911 clones with the SIG P238 and the SIG P938.
 Both of those guns maintained relative success within their niche, but they were nothing but niche guns without the feature set that the mass market as a whole was looking for.

-Seeing this SIG decided to compete with Glock by coming out with something not equal to their Glock 43, but coming out with a handgun that would undoubtedly have features that exceed those offered by the Glock 43.
-SIG started teasing the SIG P365 a couple days before the release, they didn’t tell how small the gun was and nobody could really tell for sure, just based off how it looked.
+Seeing this SIG decided to compete with Glock by coming out with something not equal to their Glock 43.
+Coming out with a handgun that would undoubtedly have features that exceed those offered by the Glock 43.
+SIG started teasing the SIG P365 a couple of days before the official release.
+They didn’t tell how small the gun was and nobody could really tell for sure, just based on how it looked.

 The initial rumor was it was smaller than the Glock 42.
 And they didn’t give any stats on how much ammo the gun held.
 So, nobody really knew what to expect.
 When the gun was finally released, it ended up almost identical in size to the Glock 43 while holding 10 rounds compared to the Glock 43’s measly six rounds.
 Everyone was skeptical.
 They were skeptical about reliability, they were skeptical about everything.
 Something like this had never been done before on the gun market.